flaf/miscellaneous/puppet4/production/modules/puppetforge/README.md

 The `remote_forge` parameter is the url of the remote forge used by the server.
-Like a DNS server, if the Puppet forge server receives a request for a module which is not hosted by it, it forwards the request to this remove forge.
+Like a DNS server, if the Puppet forge server receives a request for a module which is not hosted by itsel, it forwards the request to this remove forge.
 The default value of this parameter is `'https://forgeapi.puppetlabs.com'` which is the official Puppetlabs forge.
 Normally, you should never change this